hazashbaig/ethnus-finalproj-backend/README.md

 MONGODB_URI="mongodb://127.0.0.1:27017/ArtGallery"
 SECRET_KEY="abcdefghijklmnopqrstuvwxyz"

-this is mine use yours lmao
+this is mine use yours lmao in the same format